International Bar Association: Relationships with other international organisations

 The IBA has held Special Consultative status before the UN General Assembly and the UN Economic and Social Council (ECOSOC) since 1947.
 On 9 October 2012, the IBA signed a memorandum of understanding with the Organisation for Economic Co-operation and Development (OECD).
 The IBA also partners with the OECD and United Nations Office on Drugs and Crime (UNODC) in the Anti-Corruption Strategy for the Legal Profession, an anti-corruption initiative for lawyers.
-The IBA has also partnered with other organisations including the International Federation of Accountants (IFAC) and the International Organisation of Employers (IOE).
+The IBA has also partnered with the International Federation of Accountants (IFAC) and the International Organisation of Employers (IOE).